pdhw822/rundeck-vite-ui/README.md

 ## Dev Instructions to use with Rundeck

 Compile this project into your distribution folder.
-The top level dir should be called `ui-trellis-vite` In your dev Rundeck go to the dir `rundeckapp/rundeck-runtime/user-assets` the create a symbolic link to the `ui-trellis-vite` folder you built earlier `ln -s /full/path/to/ui-trellis-vite ui-trellis-vite`
+The top level dir should be called `rundeck-ui` In your dev Rundeck go to the dir `rundeckapp/rundeck-runtime/user-assets` the create a symbolic link to the `rundeck-ui` folder you built earlier `ln -s /full/path/to/rundeck-ui rundeck-ui`

 ## Features